Table of Contents

 You probably don’t think much about your web browser.
 It’s just the app you click to access the internet, right?

 Think about it: your browser sees everything you do online.
-Every website you visit, every search you make, every form you fill out, every password you enter.
+Every website you visit, every search you make, every form you fill out, every password managers you enter.
 If someone were to gain complete access to your browsing data, they would know more about you than most of your close friends.

 And guess what?
 That’s exactly what’s happening with mainstream browsers.

-How Big Tech Browsers Are Exploiting You
+How Big Tech Browsers Exploit You with Browser Tracking

-They’re Building a Profile of You
+They’re Building a Profile of You Through Browser Tracking

 They’re Selling Access to Your Attention